Strawberry Shortcake (TV series)

-Strawberry Shortcake is an American direct-to-video animated series produced by DIC Entertainment Corporation and American Greetings based on the franchise of the same name that debuted in March 2003.
-The series consists of 45 episodes, plus one short and one movie.
+Strawberry Shortcake is an American children's musical direct-to-video preschool animated series produced by DIC Entertainment Corporation and American Greetings based on the franchise of the same name that debuted on March 11, 2003.
+The series consists of 45 episodes, plus one short and one film.
 Part of the series was broadcast on television including by CBS, HBO, and HBO Family, and in broadcast syndication.
-None of the voice actors from the 1980s Strawberry Shortcake animated specials returned to reprise their roles, with producers instead opting for younger and lesser known voice actors.
+The entire cast is replaced with younger and lesser known voice actors compared to the 1980s Strawberry Shortcake animated specials.

-To coincide with the series' reboot in 2009, the 2003 series was succeeded by Strawberry Shortcake's Berry Bitty Adventures in 2010.
+Following the series' reboot in 2009, the 2003 series was succeeded by Strawberry Shortcake's Berry Bitty Adventures in 2010.

-Release information

-Home Video
+Home releases

 20th Century Fox Home Entertainment began releasing the series direct-to-video in the United States beginning in March 2003.
-The first few episodes were released on both DVD and VHS, and bundled with certain toys; later episodes are DVD-only.
-They are also available on VideoCD through various fourth party licensees in South-East Asia and in certain other markets.
+The first few episodes were released on both VHS and DVD, and bundled with certain toys; later episodes were only released on DVD.
+They are also available on Video CD through various fourth party licensees in South-East Asia and in certain other markets.
 The first four videos contain only one story but run for twice the length of subsequent episodes.

-From Season 2 onwards, the DVDs and VHS's are presented as "compilations" in which Strawberry recounts the featured adventures using her "remembering book" or for Season 4, showcases the featured stories as simple flashbacks.
+From Season 2 onwards, the VHS tapes and DVDs are presented as "compilations" in which Strawberry recounts the featured adventures using her "remembering book" or for Season 4, showcases the featured stories as simple flashbacks.

-22 Volumes (1 including the movie) have been released for the series overall.
+22 Volumes (1 including the film) have been released for the series overall.

-Television
+Broadcast

 United States

 In the United States, although promoted as a direct-to-video series, the series did air on television as well.

-In late-2003, Season 1 gained one-off airings on HBO and HBO Family.
+In 2003, Season 1 gained one-off airings on HBO and HBO Family.

-In September 2006, shortened Season 1 and Season 2 episodes aired on Mondays within the Program B slot (which mainly aired on The CW affiliates) of the DIC Kids Network Syndicated block.
-It would then gain a slot on the KEWLopolis block on CBS in September 2007, with the addition of Season 3 episodes.
+In January 2006, shortened Season 1 and Season 2 episodes aired on Mondays within the Program B slot (which mainly aired on The CW affiliates) of the DIC Kids Network syndicated block.
+The series ran on the block until 2007, when it moved to KEWLopolis on CBS, with Season 3 episodes added in September 2008.
+In September 2009, it was removed from the block following its rebranding as Cookie Jar TV, but returned in April 2010 until September that year.
 Season 4 has never aired on television in the United States and remains exclusively on DVD and digital download.